 In reality the so-called training or even liberating of the body at Lecoq’s is derived from the method of Moshe Feldenkrais.
 For many years this method was taught by Monika Pagneaux.
-She and the Feldenkrais Technique then became and key inside school.
+She and the Feldenkrais Technique then became and the key inside such schools.
 However, in both schools where she taught it was a good cop/bad cop situation.
 So while Pagneaux was nurturing all students Lecoq and staff (and most of their derivative schools and staff) were psychologically manipulating students and at least one member has been psychologically abusive.
-This is well known but ‘no one’ in the clown community will admit or discuss that he has psychologically abused – as is continually reported outside of the public media by the majority of his students.
+This is well known but ‘no one’ in the clown community will publicly admit or discuss that he/she has been psychologically abused – as is continually reported outside of the public media by the majority of his students.

-b) actors/customers do not actually investigate the background of the teachers
+b) actors/customers do not actually investigate the actual background of the teachers

-c) those who succeed usually have had a formal B.A. in theatre studies
+c) those who succeed in Clown usually have had a formal B.A. in theatre studies

 d) there has been an appropriation of the legacy of actual clowns

-In most cases they know ‘exercises’ that like most theatre games do not actually work even though the experience of doing an exercise or game may be challenging or fun.
+In most cases the teachers know ‘exercises’ that like most theatre games do not actually work as ‘training’, even though the experience of doing an exercise or game may be challenging or fun.
 Exercises are fun, energising, but, exercises are not training.
 What does work, or has worked, in reality has been the standard 3 or 4 year general university acting programs based on the work long established by Michel Saint-Denis.
 Not to mention the ardous nature of a clown ‘getting their own acts in order’.
 Saint-Denis had been a student of his uncle Jacques Copeau and an actor in his company.
 Saint-Denis created a university acting/theatre program combining the work of Stanislavsky and Copeau.
 The Saint-Denis style curriculum is still the greatest consistent format for training actors and performers to excellence.

 To read about how an authentic journey of clown takes place I recommend the autobiographies of Steve Martin, Billy Crystal (700 Sundays), Lotte Goslar, and the 2012 documentary Woody Allen – the long original version.
 The clown teaching world has yet to evolve to understand the teaching of the Russian school.
 Even those teachers who have participated in Slava’s Snow Show are not of the stature intellectually nor inclination of Slava Polunin himself who was trained as an engineer and is a fervent intellectual with a wide range of interests in art, theatre, social/politics and philosophical/spiritual matters.
 Notably, Slava has always been engaged with and benefiting from other professionals in the performing arts.
 His main show, Snow Show, reflects all of his positive attributes whereas so much other clown in the world lacks depth.
 There are a number of women clowns – distinctly not of the French schools who have also a wide range of virtues not only in subject matter and genuine informed clown knowledge but also a highly developed individual aesthetics.
 Most of the ones I am thinking of rarely teach.
 Viveka Olofssen is one exception who does teach and is part of a long history of Scandinavian clowns.
 She trained at Marcel Marceau’s school in mime, as did the wonderful Nola Rae.
 Also the Swiss clown Gardi Hutter.
 And the Victoria Chaplin.

-Lotte Goslar taught a number of dancers the arts of clown and mime when they were hired into her long touring show Lotte Goslar’s Pantomime Circus of course she understood that once the body was trained as in proper dance training for example, then, one could begin to rapidly learn clown and mime.
+Lotte Goslar taught a number of dancers the arts of clown and mime when they were hired into her long touring show Lotte Goslar’s Pantomime Circus.
+Of course Lotte understood that once the body was trained as in proper dance training for example, then, one could begin to rapidly learn clown and mime.
 In truth, the greater clowns have all been athletically inclined, most since the cultural revolution of the 1960s were graduates of classical acting/theatre training.
 As Bill Irwin said to me recently “I’m so glad I trained as an actor.”
 His teacher was Herbert Blau.
-Since the 1986 I have recognized that the biggest gap in the training of clowns is that they increasingly lacked genuine training in classical acting and lack authentic physical training in any key discipline such as proper dance, acrobatics, martial arts or even elite sports training.
-The International School for Acting And Clown – I.S.A.A.C. is a fluid conceptual school of thought provides the key elements to close the gap for any person.
+Since at least 1986 I have recognized that the biggest gap in the training of clowns is that they increasingly lacked genuine training in classical acting and lack authentic physical training in any key discipline such as proper dance, acrobatics, martial arts or even elite sports training.
+The International School for Acting And Creativity – I.S.A.A.C. is a fluid conceptual school of thought that provides the key elements to close the gap for any person.
 It is not a building nor a set curriculum.
 I.S.A.A.C. rather teaches practical use of universal principles of acting and clown in a most succinct way.
 This method allows any learner to use whatever they have in their background and this method also brings all of the work back to the innate wisdom of one’s body.
 The method’s Introduction is The Four Articulations for Performance.
 The whole template is in Chapter 2 of the book CLOWN SECRET.
 That book is paired with the method’s overall vision in the book QUANTUM THEATRE: SLAPSTICK TO SHAKESPEARE.
 Both books are available via any online bookseller.
 Both are also available as e-books in 2 minutes via Kindle.

 This article is to be continued.
 You are welcome to write to me directly at firstname.lastname@example.org